-Officials In Hawaii Hand Out Thousands Of Masks As Kilauea Spews More Ash
+Hawaii Officials Hand Out Thousands Of Masks As Kilauea Spews More Ash

 He said it was an irritant, but "not too bad."

-Even so, the county issued guidance to the community, noting that "The danger from this eruption is ash fallout," and added that residents need to protect themselves from the fallout.
+Even so, the county issued guidance to the community, noting that "the danger from this eruption is ash fallout," and adding that residents need to protect themselves from the fallout.

 "Stay indoors with the windows closed," the guidance, reported by Hawaii Public Radio, said.
 "If you are in your car, keep the windows closed."